jetnew/academicpages/_posts/2020-11-26-a-genetic-algorithm-tutorial.md

 ---
 title: 'A Genetic Algorithm Tutorial'
 date: 2020-11-26
+excerpt: 'The genetic algorithm is a nature-inspired algorithm based on natural selection, that the fittest individuals of a population are selected to reproduce the next generation.'
 permalink: /posts/2020/11/a-genetic-algorithm-tutorial/
 tags:
   - evolutionary-computation
   - complex-systems
 ---

-The genetic algorithm is a nature-inspired algorithm based on natural selection, that the fittest individuals of a population are selected to reproduce the next generation.

 # Genetic Algorithms